 Next up, how to structure your product pages and descriptions, which include using high-quality, non-watermarked images, 2-3 sentence descriptions, listing the product features/specifications in bullet points, and adding delivery times and customer promises.

-I’m personally not a fan of adding items like delivery times (by region) and customer promises/guarantees directly into the product descriptions, so I instead have them hard-coded into the product template of my store’s theme directly below the product description.
+I personally prefer hard-coding delivery times and customer promises into the product template of my store’s theme directly below the product description.
 This way, I won’t have to repeatedly add the same thing every time I create a new product, not have to worry about whether or not I have them added to each individual product description, and there won’t be any redundancy issues.
 If you’re comfortable enough with basic coding, I’d encourage you to do the same.

 You’re then taught how you should price your products, and what products not to test that can’t be sold at a certain price point and above.
 Tristan recommends using $5 price points which end in .99, e.g. $14.99, $19.99, $24.99, $29.99, etc.